Who is a Periodontist?

 - The qualifications of the specialist.

 - There is no medically recognized implant specialty.
 Being a member of an academy is not a medical specialty: it is a professional business association.
-Look for the credentials of a dental specialist.
+Carefully consider the credentials of any dental specialist:

-- Minimum three years of advanced training in dental implants?
+- Has the specialist had a minimum three years of advanced training in dental implants?

 - How long has the doctor been placing implants and how many per year?

-- Continually learning and improving?
-Implant dentistry is a rapidly changing field, with new and improved diagnostic and procedural techniques introduced yearly.
+- Has the specialist been continually learning and improving?
+Implant dentistry is a rapidly changing field, with new and improved diagnostic digital scanning and procedural techniques introduced yearly.

 - Is the doctor a certified anesthesiologist, so you have a choice of local anesthesia and intravenous sedation?